davejscott/davejscott/README.md

 - 👋 Hi, I’m @davejscott (Dave)
 - 👀 I’m interested in: sports, language learning, and the physical beings within this world
-- 🌱 I’m currently learning: Spanish and chinese
+- 🌱 I’m currently learning: Spanish and Chinese
 - 💞️ I’m looking to collaborate on: idea sharing and healthy WFH habits
 - 📫 How to reach me: davejcscott@gmail.com